Production Software Development

 Our team draws from a wide range of experience and knowledge including Computer Science and Biology.
 We work collaboratively with our research partners and within the team to develop the best possible solutions.
 We value diversity of ideas and knowledge and seek to grow our team members to their full potential.
 We continually develop our professional learning through courses, conferences, and dedicated learning sessions.
 A number of the team have obtained Masters and part-time Open University degrees as part of their career development.

-The BIOSCAN project aims to study the genetic diversity of 1,000,000 flying insects from across the UK.
-Insects from ...
+The BIOSCAN project is studying the genetic diversity of 1,000,000 flying insects from across the UK over a five ...

 STAN - Spatial Transcriptomics Analysis